PMTDVA/PDEJ/README.md

 - **Single Line Memory Patching**: With PDEJ, you can perform memory patching operations with ease using just a single line of code.

-- **LovelY GUI**: The cheat menu boasts a visually appealing and user-friendly graphical user interface, enhancing the overall user experience.
+- **Modern GUI**: The cheat menu boasts a visually appealing and user-friendly graphical user interface, enhancing the overall user experience.

 - **Full Customization**: Customize the cheat menu to your heart's content, adapting it to your specific needs and preferences.